 As for how many seasons there will be, there won’t be 14.
 Like we said earlier, Judkins confirmed that each season would combine books from Jordan’s literary works as, given how complicated the story is, it would takes a long time to finish the TV series:

 On the reality of adaptations... pic.twitter.com/mcfu47xZcwMay 20, 2021

 How many seasons could we see then?
 The Wheel of Time spans 14 volumes in total, but there’s also a prequel novel and two companion books to take into consideration.

 With 17 books to draw from across this fantasy epic, we wouldn’t be surprised if two or three novels are used per season.
-If we’re right, Amazon’s Wheel of Time could take six to seven seasons to reach its conclusion.
+If we’re right, Amazon’s Wheel of Time could take seven seasons to reach its conclusion.

 Next, as claimed by The Hollywood Reporter, a Wheel of Time movie trilogy is also in the works.
 According to THR's July 13 article, Zack Stentz (X-Men: First Class, Thor) is penning a three-movie story based on Jordan's 'Age of Legends' novels from his Wheel of Time series.